 The crude assay database is a complete, definitive, and detailed analysis of crude oil.
 A complete crude assay contains some of the following analysis data:

 - Specific gravity, viscosity, sulfur, light-end carbons, Nitrogen, and the pour point.

 - A true boiling point curve (TBP curve) and a mid-volume plot of gravity.

-- Properties of petroleum fractions are present in the crude oil (naphtha, kerosene, light diesel, heavy diesel, and residue).
+- Properties of petroleum fractions are present in crude oil (naphtha, kerosene, light diesel, heavy diesel, and residue).
 These characteristics include volume percent yield, gravity, sulfur, nitrogen viscosity, octane number, diesel index, flash point, fire point, freeze point, smoke point, and pour point, etc.

 Details of some of the tests performed during crude oil assay are described below.

-- Sulfur Content: Sulfur content is expressed as the weight percent of sulfur in oil and typically varies in the range from 0.1 to 5.0%wt.
+Sulfur content is expressed as the weight percent of sulfur in oil and typically varies in the range from 0.1 to 5.0%wt.
 Crude oil can be referred to as Sour or Sweet, based upon the sulfur content.
 Low Sulfur crudes are high in price and better in quality.

-- Viscosity is the resistance to flow or indication of the pumping ability of crude oil.
+It is the resistance to flow or indication of the pumping ability of crude oil.
 More viscous oils require great energy and power to pump, and greater pressure drop to flow in the pipes.
 Viscosity measurement is expressed in terms of kinematic viscosity in Centi Stocks (cSt) and can also be expressed in Saybolt seconds.

 4. True Boiling Point Distillation Curve